ReyFScode/DSO-notes/Linux + Bash scripting notes.md

 #### Networking:
 **Basics:**
-- Use `ifconfig` (if net-tools is installed, if not you can get it using `apt-get install net-tools`) or the `ip a` / `ip route` (no apt install required) command to display network interface/routing information.
+- Commands for getting IP addresses (`ifconfig`, `ip a`, and `hostname -i` ) Use `ifconfig` (if net-tools is installed, if not you can get it using `apt-get install net-tools`), or the `ip a`  (normally built-in, no apt install required) command to display verbose network interface/routing information.
+If neither `ifconfig` or `ip a` are working you can try `hostname -i` to get the IP address of your device (this command is not verbose and will just give you the primary IP address).

 -  Troubleshoot network connectivity using tools like `ping`, `traceroute`, `ss`, and `netstat`:
 	- **Ping**: Ping checks if a host is reachable by sending ICMP echo requests and measuring the time taken for a response.
 	- **Traceroute**: Traceroute traces the route packets take from the source to the destination, showing each hop and the time it takes to reach each node.